Here2ServeU/aws-eks/README.md

 Here are the steps:

- 1. Download this repo to your local machine and move it into the aws_cli folder.
+ 1. Download this repo to your local machine and move it into the aws_cli folder to do the project using the AWS CLI.
  2. Create an EKS cluster with the AWS CLI.
  3. Deploy an Nginx service that displays a custom message.
  4. Use kubectl to manage the Kubernetes resources.